jorvredeveld/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 Welcome to my personal site.
 Here you can find my blog posts on machine learning and links to my social media profiles.
-The website is currently under constructin, but more content is on its way!
+The website is currently under construction, but more content is on its way!